 What type of materials are you using?

-Paper: I've been using French Paper Co. recycled papers for years.
-They are a family-owned and operated business and I just love the feel and quality of their papers.
+Paper: For block prints, I've been using French Paper Co. recycled papers for years.
+They are a family-owned and operated business in Michigan and I just love the feel and earth-friendly quality of their papers and process.
+For our art prints, I create them on my iPad and once they are ready, I order prints from Fireball Printing, an awesome small print shop local to Philadelphia.
+All of our art prints are digitally rendered on 100% recycled paper.

-Ink: Speeball Printmasters Ink for quick dry prints (comes in a tube) or I also use Akua soy-based printmaking ink.
-If printing on fabrics, I use the Speedball brand fabric block printing ink (comes in a variety of colors, all in 2oz tubes).
+Ink: I use Speedball Printmasters ink mostly in black.
+If printing on fabrics, I use Speedball Fabric Block Printing ink (which comes in a variety of colors, all in 2oz tubes).

 How long does it take to make a print?